jcao89757/TESSA/README.md

 Rtsne (version 0.15), MASS (version 7.3-51.4), LaplacesDemon (version 16.1.1)
 ## Guided tutorial
 In this tutorial, we will show a complete work flow from pre-processing TCR sequences with the BriseisEncoder to constructing TCR networks.
-The toy example data we used in this tutorial including the TCR sequences and the RNA expression data is availiable [here]().
+The toy example data we used in this tutorial including the TCR sequences and the RNA expression data is availiable [here](https://github.com/jcao89757/TESSA/tree/master/example_data).
+### Installation
+The full tessa algorithm includes all scripts in the folder [BriseisEncoder](https://github.com/jcao89757/TESSA/tree/master/BriseisEncoder) and [Tessa](https://github.com/jcao89757/TESSA/tree/master/Tessa), and the python script [Tessa_main.py](https://github.com/jcao89757/TESSA/blob/master/Tessa_main.py).
+Please download all the scripts above, save Tessa_main.py in the same path as the two folders, and keep the directry structure unchanged.
 ### Input data

 ### Suggested pre-processing workflow
 ### Parameters setting
 ### TCR network construction